-The Curriculum committee will monitor and evaluate the current curriculum (academic and non-academic) offered in the school.
+SLT will monitor and evaluate the current curriculum offered in the school.
+SLT will:

-The Curriculum committee will:

 - 1. consider future strategies in respect of academic and curricular issues, in order that pupils are prepared for the terminal exam-based public examination system; - 2. consider further opportunities to enhance pupils' ability to achieve academic success across the curriculum, with a focus on the core subjects of Maths, English and Science; - 3. discuss and propose strategies to ensure that the school meets its objectives in the school improvement plan, whilst taking into account changes in the national and local educational landscapes; - 4. review progress data presented by the Data Working Group in the Progress Tracker - 5. and maintain effective use of teachers and resources.